Algorithms are deciding who gets the first vaccines. Should we trust them?

 But Stanford’s example shows how algorithms are no substitute for thoughtful policies — and how quickly the simple mathematical tools can become scapegoats for people’s decision-making flaws.

 Stanford officials’ blaming of the algorithm glossed over the fact that the system was simply following a set of rules put in place by people.
-Algorithm designers worry that casting blame on what in fact are mathematical formulas created by human beings will feed public distrust of the vaccines’ rollout.
+Algorithm designers worry that casting blame on what in fact are mathematical formulas created by humans will feed public distrust of the vaccines’ rollout.

 The real problem, they argue, is arbitrary and opaque decision-making that doesn’t engage with the people who would be most affected by the decisions.
 If how the algorithm worked had been discussed more transparently beforehand, they argue, medical professionals would have been more confident in the results — or even, perhaps, spotted the oversight in advance.